SQream/sqream_docs/reference/cli/server_picker.rst

      - SSL port for server picker to listen on
    * - ``server picker services``
      - All services, unless specified otherwise
-     - Defines which Worker will accept a specific service compilation job.
+     - Defines which Worker will accept compilation jobs according to services.
 Accepts 1 or more services separated using a comma
    * - ``refresh_interval``
      - 15 seconds
      - Examines worker availability based on the specified time interval
    * - ``logging configuration file``
-     -
+     - ``log4`` logging to default log path(/tmp/logs)
      - Controls the format and destination of log output

 Example